Poe Dameron: Casting and portrayal

-The film has received praise for its diverse casting, including Isaac, who is Guatemalan-American.
+The Force Awakens received praise for casting women and people of color, including the Guatemalan-born Oscar Isaac.
 Peter Travers of Rolling Stone wrote that "giving starring roles to a black man, a white woman and a Latino is ... quietly history making".
-Targeted at Spanish-speaking viewers, an action-oriented Univision TV spot heavily featuring Poe included an introduction by Isaac in Spanish.
-After an initial release of promotional character posters in November 2015, a poster featuring Isaac's Poe was released the following month.
+A television spot on Univision that featured Poe was targeted at Spanish-speaking viewers, and included an introduction by Isaac in Spanish.
+A promotional poster featuring Isaac as Poe was distributed prior to the release of The Force Awakens.